ErvinZzz/ErvinZzz.github.io/content/projects/robobim/index.md

 ![](robobim8.png)

 The LiDAR Odometry and Mapping (LOAM) algorithm is modified from Ji Zhang's [original implimentation](https://github.com/HKUST-Aerial-Robotics/A-LOAM).
-To make full use of the spinning LiDAR and the solid state LiDAR, the front end is modified to support multi-LiDAR fusion with a calibration matrix.
-Besides, IMU data is used in the ICP (Iterative Closest Points) scan matching for a better localization and mapping performance (especially in dealing with drift in z axis).
+To make full use of the spinning LiDAR and the solid-state LiDAR, the front end is modified to support multi-LiDAR fusion with a calibration matrix.
+Besides, IMU data is used in the ICP (Iterative Closest Points) scan matching for better localization and mapping performance (especially in dealing with drift in z-axis).

 ![](robobim9.png)